Choosing the right paint color can bring a tired room back to life, and can make an outdated kitchen with oak cabinets look updated.

 It has slight gray undertones in it that keep it from being too bright, but also has enough blue in it that it shows up as a true color on your walls.

-This cool color will accent the warm tones in your honey oak cabinets and create a nice contrast to the rich orange hues.
+This cool color will accent the warm tones in your oak cabinets and create a nice contrast to the rich orange or yellow hues.

-In fact, a blue or blue green paint color is a complimentary color to the orange tone in honey oak cabinets, so each color works to accentuate the other color.
+In fact, a blue or blue green paint color is a complimentary color to the warm yellow or orange tones in oak cabinets, so each color works to accentuate the other color.

-So a blue or blue green paint color won’t downplay the orange in the honey oak, but it will complement it nicely, giving your kitchen a well put together look.
+So a blue or blue green paint color won’t downplay the orange or yellow in the honey oak, but it will complement it nicely, giving your kitchen a well put together look.

 Rainwashed has an LRV of 59.
 While it is categorized as “light” by Sherwin Williams, I would consider it to be a light-medium shade.